patrickhaeckel/StudyNotes/Comptia Security+/SHA-256, Public and Private Keys.md

 2.  **Private Key Decryption**:

     - The client, which has the corresponding private key, uses that private key to decrypt the challenge sent by the server.
     - If the client can successfully decrypt the challenge, it proves that the client possesses the correct private key, thus authenticating the client to the server.

-&nbsp;

 ### Relationship Between Public and Private Keys